Snowflake-Labs/sansshell/README.md

 $ go generate tools.go
 ```

-## Build and run
+## Creating your own certificates

-You only need to do these steps once to configure example mTLS certs:
+As an alternative to copying auth/mtls/testdata, you can create your onwn example mTLS certs:
 ```
 $ go install github.com/meterup/generate-cert@latest
 $ mkdir -m 0700 certs